pietraferreira/quartz/content/notes/config.md

 # The name to display in the footer
 name: Jacky Zhao

-# whether to globally show the table of /notess on each page
+# whether to globally show the table of contents on each page
 # this can be turned off on a per-page basis by adding this to the
 # front-matter of that note
 enableToc: true

-# whether to by-default open or close the table of /notess on each page
+# whether to by-default open or close the table of contents on each page
 openToc: false

 # whether to display on-hover link preview cards